Fences and Gates

 Visibility Triangle: County Code Section 341-1 et seq. regulates fences on private property adjacent to County Roads.
 This code requires that fences be setback at intersections and at driveways.
 In addition, the location of your neighbors driveway may affect the fencing on your property.
 Within the visibility triangle area vegetation must also trimmed and maintained so as not to obstruct visibility as defined in County Code.

 In addition, if your property is on the inside of a curve on a County Road, you may need to set your fence farther back so that you can see approaching traffic and approaching traffic can see you.
+In these cases you must call 707.445.7205 and arrange for an on-site consultation.
+There is no cost for this service.

 Certain types of fence materials may be allowed by Public Works within the visibility triangle area if such fencing does not obstruct visibility.
 Chain link fencing with 2" posts and 2" mesh (without privacy slats) can be an alternative if a tall fence is necessary.